 If you are enjoying this episode and would like to be part of my crew of teachers who get access to regular advice and tips from me, a few special sessions every year, and more, visit pianopantry.com/patreon to join.
 A special thanks to supporter Jenny Focht, a teacher from Minnesota, for being a great teacher friend, and cheerleader of this work.

-OK, the fifth thing that is clicking with me this season is weekly financial processing.
-Now, I have to admit, this has worked for me for a long time but I bring it up because I’ve realized recently how vital it is to helping us keep in check and stay responsible with our finances.
+OK, the fifth thing that is working for me this season is weekly financial processing.
+Now, I have to admit, this has worked for me for a long time, but I bring it up because I’ve realized recently how vital it is to helping us keep in check and stay responsible with our finances.
 So much of what we do with money management anymore is totally out of sight, out of mind, I find the more frequently I check in, the easier it is to remember what transactions are from and to remember that little thing called a budget that was set that we use as a guideline for purchase decisions.
-If you don’t it’s so each to blink and have it bee months down the road and then you’re pulling your hair out wondering where money went.
-So, weekly financial processing – pay attention.
+If you don’t it’s so each to blink and have it be months down the road and then you’re pulling your hair out wondering “what transaction was this for” or “where did all the money go?!” .
+So, weekly financial processing helps to just pay better attention.

 The second thing that a boo right now is back porch time.
 It was a chilly spring, and we’ve been gone for the past two weeks traveling to Texas for me to present at the Texas Music Teachers Conference, so we just really feel like we’ve not gotten to spend much time in that place, which we love.
 I’m hoping this next month opens up more time for both work and relaxation in my favorite space in the house.

-The third and final thing that feels clunky for me in this season is conferencing.
+The third and final thing that feels like a boo right now is conferencing.
 I hate even verbalizing this one because I was just at a lovely conference with lovely teachers and I’m also going to NCKP later this summer.

-I told a teacher friend that when I arrived at Texas MTA, I just felt a bit off, but I think it was because I was not in a normal travel situation.
+I told a teacher friend that when I arrived at Texas MTA Conference , I just felt a bit off, but I think it was because I was not in a normal travel situation.
 My husband was with me, and we drove our camper there.
-He dropped me off every morning in the city, where I worked remotely, and then picked me up at the end of the day.
+He dropped me off every morning in the city, and worked remotely in our camper, and then picked me up at the end of the day.
 It was a conference basically in the middle of a vacation, so it just took me the first half day to settle in.

 I think another reason I’m feeling this way this season is that I circumnavigated the Midwest last fall, presenting at the Illinois, Indiana, and Michigan conferences, and this fall, I’ll be presenting at the Ohio conference, so I’ve just attended a lot of them in a short time.